NixOS/nixpkgs/nixos/modules/services/editors/emacs.md

 ```
 :::

-After the declarative emacs package configuration has been tested,
+After the declarative Emacs package configuration has been tested,
 previously downloaded packages can be cleaned up by removing
 {file}`~/.emacs.d/elpa` (do make a backup first, in case you
 forgot a package).